 This man reported taking six 80 mg capsules per day for 5 months (480 mg total per day).
 The supplement was from a reputable company (Swanson) and contained ONLY Garcinia Cambogia.

-Bottom line: I believe Garcinia Cambogia is a scam weight loss product.
-I believe it's more hype than proof.
+Bottom line: Garcinia Cambogia is a scam weight loss product.
 Regardless of how you feel, its potential for liver injury makes it too risky for my tastes.

 See the Garcinia cambogia review for more info